crisprat/RFR-and-XGBR-comparation/README.md

 # RFR-and-XGBR-comparation
-RFR and XGBR on sklearn
+RandomForestRegressor and XGBRegressor on sklearn with one dataset for training and tests